Fresh and Frozen Packaged Food Products Policy

 image

-The document provided must include the following information:
+The document must show:

-• Physical address of establishment
+• Physical address of the establishment

-• Operation type of the registered establishment
+• Operation type of registered establishment

 Food Packaging and Labeling

-imageSubmit a complete set of images of the product's packaging and labeling.
+Submit clear images of the product’s packaging and labeling, including:

 • Product name